Ahmad Yasawi: Date palm

-Legend has it that a religious mystic, Arystan-Bab (also know as Arslan Baba), was the teacher and spiritual mentor of Khoja Ahmad Yasawi.
+Legend has it that a religious mystic, Arystan-Bab (also known as Arslan Baba), was the teacher and spiritual mentor of Khoja Ahmad Yasawi.
 It was Arystan-Bab who transmitted the amanat (trustworthiness, noble quality), which was contained in a pip of date palm.
-According to the legend, Arystan-Bab was an associate of the Prophet Muhammad.
-One day, the Prophet and his companions were resting and eating dates when suddenly one of the fruits fell out of the dish.
-Simultaneously, the Prophet heard the revelation: "This date is for the Muslim Ahmad, who will be born 400 years later than You."
-The Prophet Muhammad asked his companions who would pass this persimmon to its future owner, but no one volunteered.
-The Prophet then repeated his question, and finally Arystan-Bab replied: "If you beg Allah to give me 400 years of life, then I will pass this date."
+According to the legend, Arystan-Bab was an associate of the Islamic prophet Muhammad.
+One day, Muhammad and his companions were resting and eating dates when suddenly one of the fruits fell out of the dish.
+Simultaneously, Muhammad heard the revelation: "This date is for the Muslim Ahmad, who will be born 400 years later than You."
+Muhammad asked his companions who would pass this persimmon to its future owner, but no one volunteered.
+Muhammad then repeated his question, and finally Arystan-Bab replied: "If you beg Allah to give me 400 years of life, then I will pass this date."

 Timur's dream

-It is believed that one night Timur saw Ahmad Yasawi in his dream, where Yasawi predicted glad tidings of the forthcoming conquest of Bukhara.
+According to legend, Ahmad Yasawi predicted Timur in his dream (who lived two centuries after him) glad tidings of the forthcoming conquest of Bukhara.
 Taking this as a sign, Timur went on a campaign that would indeed be successful.
 After his victory, he decided to visit the grave of Yasawi and ordered to build there a majestic mausoleum.